Enterprise Risk Management (ERM): What It Is and Processes

 7. Integrated

 An integrated approach basically means ERM isn’t sitting off in its own little silo as a separate function, you know.
-It’s meant to be woven right into all of the company’s processes and its decisions, making risk management genuinely part of everyone’s job.
+It’s meant to be woven right into all of the company’s processes and its decisions, making risk management genuinely part of everyone’s job, as demonstrated in an application integration example.

 This level of integration really helps to break down those old silos between different departments.
 It ensures that risks are handled in a much more coordinated way right across the organization, building a more unified defense against threats overall.